UnLMTD007/CM2SaaS_Backup/README.md

 **2. Change Ownership of App User Objects to Admin who perform the Backup**

- - Why:
+ - Why: To be able to capture Private App Ojects created by Other Users
  - How To:
    - In Client-Managed QMC filter App Objects by Application you need
    - Select all by Ctrl+LMB click
-   - Edit all by button below
+   - Edit all by button "Edit (#)"
 ![image](https://user-images.githubusercontent.com/28060254/168471459-1b6d0232-31cd-4f4b-b8f2-b7ea328ed3a3.png)
-   -
+   - Change Owner to Current User who perform the Backup
 ![image](https://user-images.githubusercontent.com/28060254/168471522-088d2a9d-d8c2-419d-9362-91eb258ba5bb.png)

-**3. Rename Sheets (add user ID and Publish Status)**
+**3. (Optional) Rename Sheets (add user ID and Publish Status)**

- - Why:
+ - Why: To have clear vision to whom this objects belongs and published/private status
- - How To:
+ - How To: Using Step#1 Info we loop thru App Objects using Qlik-CLI

 **4. Export Application**